-- Ask the Jira project administrator(s) on the remote Jira site to grant your user account the Link Issues project permission for the relevant project(s) to which you need to create issue links. - Alternatively, if the application link between your Jira site and the remote Jira site use OAuth authentication and you suspect you may have authenticated on the remote site with another user account that does not have the Link Issues project permission, repeat the procedure above but during theauthorizationstep (at step 3), authenticateon the remote site with a user account which has this permission.

-first and repeat the procedure again.
+- Ask the Jira project administrator(s) on the remote Jira site to grant your user account the Link Issues project permission for the relevant project(s) to which you need to create issue links. - Alternatively, if the application link between your Jira site and the remote Jira site use OAuth authentication and you suspect you may have authenticated on the remote site with another user account that does not have the Link Issues project permission, repeat the procedure above but during theauthorizationstep (at step 3),authenticateon the remote site with a user account which has this permission. - flf you are not prompted for authentication duringauthorization, try clearing your browser's cookies first and repeat the procedure again.